 Eric’s practice focuses on appeals, intellectual property litigation, and antitrust litigation.
 He primarily represents technology companies in the consumer electronics, software, aerospace, and biotechnology industries.

-His intellectual property practice includes patent litigation, copyright litigation, trade secrets, and trademarks.
+His intellectual property practice includes patent litigation, copyright litigation, and trademarks.
 Eric is a registered Patent Attorney and is the only antitrust lawyer named on the 2014 Southwest Super Lawyers Rising Stars list.

 Eric has a degree in Physics from Pomona College and a J.D. and M.B.A. from the University of Chicago.
-His educational background gives him a unique perspective on patent and antitrust law, which he uses to understand clients’ products and businesses, as well as the legal landscapes they face.
 As a result of having degrees in science, law, and business, he is as comfortable with technical details and financial data as he is with statutes and regulations.

 He has published widely in these areas, including at SCOTUSblog and in the University of Chicago Law Review, Stanford Technology Law Review, Cornell Journal of Law & Public Policy, and the Journal of Technology Law & Policy.